 In order to promote health and wellness on nice mornings in the fall and spring, students are encouraged to join the Walking Wednesday Program.
 Students may meet at the Brockway Presbyterian Church.
 The walk begins at 7:30 a.m.
 Students may also join the walk at Toby Terrace at 7:40 a.m., the Flower Shop at 7:45 a.m. or at K&M Corner at 7:50 a.m.
-For those walking Broad Street the walk begins at 7:30 a.m.
-Parents are responsible to transport their child to one of these meeting places.
-Please do not drop off your child prior to 7:10 a.m. at the church as there will be no one to supervise your child.
-You are also welcome to join in.
-Students are expected to walk only on the sidewalk and to behave appropriately.
-Failure to comply with adult directives may cause the student to be banned from the walk.
+For those walking Broad breakfast program is distributed the first week of school.
+If for any reason your income/situation changes during the school year, do not hesitate to contact the Elementary Office for an application.
+Those students qualifying for the free/reduced lunch program automatically also qualify for the free/reduced breakfast program.
+If a family qualifies, but parents do not want their child to participate in one or the other program, please inform the school.